On Bruhat-Tits theory over a higher dimensional base: Schematization of n -Moy--Prasad groups

-\end{thm} \begin{rem} Note that the $\cO$-valued points are enough to determine the group scheme since $\gG_{_{\theta,e'}}$ is \'etoff\'e in the sense of \cite[page 37]{bruhattits}. \end{rem} \begin{rem} Note that the existence and defining properties for {\tt BT}-group schemes which realize Moy-Prasad groups were constructed in \cite{yu}.
-They arise from an enlargement of the definition of concave functions and constructing {\tt BT} group schemes associated to them.
+\begin{rem} Note that the existence and defining properties for {\tt BT}-group schemes which realize Moy--Prasad groups were constructed in \cite{yu}.
+They arise by enlarging the definition of concave functions and constructing {\tt BT} group schemes associated to them.
 We observe that the above realization of these group schemes as {\sl invariant direct images} can be interpreted as giving a different construction of these group schemes, namely as invariant direct images of congruence subgroup schemes from ramified covers.
-We have done this in the simple case field of characteristic zero, and this can be extended to ``good" characteristics for the group $G$. \end{rem}
+We have done this in the simple case field of characteristic zero, and this can be extended to ``good'' characteristics for the group $G$. \end{rem}